Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Proposed method

-where we have imposed the restriction that the starting node $i$ should not be equal to $t$, and should not be an \textit{adherent} to target $t$. \textbf{The $B$ matrix is called probability transition matrix}, the elements of which are
+where we have imposed the restriction that the starting node $i$ should not be equal to $t$, and should not be an \textit{adherent} to the target.
+The $B$ matrix is called \textbf{probability transition matrix}, the elements of which are

-Most of the time, $B$ is a sparse matrix.
+For most graphs that we encounter in the real world, $B$ is a sparse matrix.
 Note that although in an undirected graph the adjacency matrix $A$ is always symmetric, the probability transition matrix is generally non-symmetric.
-Moreover, due to the exclusion of the target node $t$ in the definition of probability transition matrix, the sum of matrix elements for each row in $B$ is not necessarily equal to 1.
-In fact, for a connected undirected graph, there is at least one row of $B$ whose sum is less than 1.
+Moreover, due to the exclusion of the target node $t$ in the definition of the probability transition matrix, the sum of each row in $B$ is not necessarily equal to 1.
 The rule is that $\sum_{j}B_{ij} = 1$ if the target node $t$ is not a neighbor of node $i$; otherwise $\sum_{j}B_{ij} <1$.
-Since we have excluded the target node $t$ and all its adherent nodes from the set of starting nodes, the matrix $B$ has a dimension that is smaller than that of matrix $A$.
-For an undirected graph, the matrix $B$ is guaranteed to be square due to the fact that a random walker starting from a node that is not the target cannot possibly reach an adherent node to the target.
-The fact that matrix $B$ has rows with sum that are less than 1 means that this matrix is not a Markov matrix, and that all of its eigenvalues have a magnitude smaller than 1.
-As a result, the spectral radius of matrix $B$ is also smaller than 1.
+Since we have excluded the target node $t$ and all its adherents from the set of starting nodes, $B$ has a dimension that is smaller than the graph node number.
+For an undirected graph, $B$ is guaranteed to be square because a random walker starting from a node that is not the target cannot possibly reach an adherent node to the target.
+The fact that certain row sums of matrix $B$ are smaller than 1 means that this matrix is not a Markov matrix in the strictest sense (by definition, each row of a Markov matrix should sum to one), and that all of its eigenvalues have a magnitude that is smaller than 1 \cite{meyer2000matrix}.
+As a result, the spectral radius which is defined as the largest eigenvalue (magnitude) of matrix $B$ is also smaller than 1.
 We will take advantage of this fact later in this paper.

-We can consider the hitting time $N_{t}^{(i)}$ as the $i$th component of a column vector $\boldsymbol{N}_{t}$.
-Our aim in this paper is to study the probability distribution of this random vector.
-Once we have already created the probability transition matrix $B$, we can directly write out the expectation values of $\boldsymbol{N}_{t}$ as

-where $\mathbf{1}$ is a column vector of which each element is 1, i.e, $\mathbf{1} = ^{\text{T}}$.
-Since the spectral radius of $B$ is smaller than 1, the summation of power series in Eq. [\ref{expectation}] will converge.
-By terminating the summation at a power that is high enough, we can obtain numerical results for the expected hitting times with arbitrary precision.
-We will show that the expected hitting times can be used to measure the distance between two nodes in an undirected graph.
-We can also obtain higher order moments of $\boldsymbol{N}_{t}$, the formulae for which are no more complicated than the one in Eq. [\ref{expectation}].
-We will show how to calculate all the moments of $\boldsymbol{N}_{t}$ in the next section.